alphagov/paas-tech-docs/source/documentation/deploying_services/use_a_custom_domain.md

 Message: Service instance provisioned [example.com => origin-my-paas-app.cloudapps.digital]; CDN domain d3nrs0916m1mk2.cloudfront.net
 ```

-It may take some time for Cloudfront to serve your origin from all locations.
-You can check in advance by hitting Cloudfront and passing the custom domain in the `Host` header, using the example below.
-The Cloudfront domain can be found in the output of the command above.
+It may take some time for CloudFront to serve your origin from all locations.
+You can check in advance by hitting CloudFront and passing the custom domain in the `Host` header, using the example below.
+The CloudFront domain can be found in the output of the command above.

 ```
-curl -H "Host: <Custom domain>" https://<Cloudfront domain>/
+curl -H "Host: <Custom domain>" https://<CloudFront domain>/
 ```

 When this is working consistently, you can flip your DNS record to start serving content from the CDN.
-You may still have to wait for up to an hour to make sure the Cloudfront distribution is updated everywhere.
+You may still have to wait for up to an hour to make sure the CloudFront distribution is updated everywhere.

 ##### Step 2: Create CNAME record(s)